Joseph Warren Revere (general)

 Joseph Warren Revere (May 17, 1812 – April 20, 1880) was a career United States Navy and Army officer.
-He was the grandson of American revolutionary figure Paul Revere.
+He was the grandson of American Revolutionary War figure Paul Revere.

 He was an amateur artist and autobiographer, publishing two novels: A Tour of Duty in California (1849) and Keel and Saddle (1872).
 Both novels include memoirs of his experience traveling in the military.
 He was involved in the African Slave Trade Patrol, the Second Seminole War, the Mexican-American War, and the Civil War.

 He was heavily involved in the 1845-1846 Conquest of California, wherein American troops invaded Alta California.
-After the Mexican-American War, he created a plantation in Rancho San Geronimo, enslaving Coast Miwok Natives.
-He later sold the property to his military friend Rodman Price.
+Afterwards, he created a plantation in Rancho San Geronimo (near San Francisco, California), which used forced labor of Coast Miwok workers.

-During the American Civil War, Revere was a Union Brigadier General who was court-martialed after the 1863 Battle of Chancellorsville.
+During the American Civil War, Revere was a Union brigadier general who was court-martialed after the 1863 Battle of Chancellorsville.
 Revere challenged the court-martial and published multiple pamphlets in attempts to clear his reputation.
 In 1862, during the Civil War, Revere converted to Catholicism.

+He completed several tours of duty, during which he travelled to Mexico, Cuba, Liberia, France, Germany, Greece, Egypt, Portugal, Spain, Algeria, and Italy.

-His 1854 Gothic Revival mansion is historically preserved for educational tours at Fosterfields in Morristown, New Jersey.
+His 1854 Gothic Revival mansion is historically preserved for educational tours at Fosterfields Living Historical Farm in Morristown, New Jersey.

 Early life and naval career

 Joseph Warren Revere was born in Boston, Massachusetts on May 17, 1812 to Lydia LeBaron Goodwin and Dr. John Revere; he was a grandson of Paul Revere.
 The Reveres descended from a French Huguenot family.
 He was named after General Joseph Warren, the famous doctor and general in the American Revolution, who was a close friend of his grandfather.

 In 1826, the fourteen-year-old Revere joined the United States Naval School in New York.
 Two years later, Revere joined the United States Navy as a midshipman.
 His 25 years of tours of duty took him to Europe, the Pacific, and the Baltic States.
 He travelled to Singapore and met Czar Nicholas I of Russia.
 He was a polyglot, which aided him in his expeditions.

 Some time in the 1830s, Revere fought to annex Florida during the Second Seminole War, on a mosquito fleet near Florida's coast.
 He afterwards commanded an anti-piracy fleet in the West Indies.
-While in Spain, he encountered one of the Carlist Wars.
+Revere was present in Spain for one of the Carlist Wars.

 Between 1835 and 1845, he was aboard the frigate USS Constitution.